West Coast Video

-West Coast Video was a chain of video rental stores founded in 1983.
-The company became defunct in 2009, but some existing stores continued to use the West Coast Video banner and run independently.
+West Coast Entertainment Corp., doing business as West Coast Video, was an American video rental store chain based in Langhorne, Pennsylvania.
+Established in 1983, the company liquidated in 2009, but some stores continued to use the West Coast Video name and run independently.
 As of 2024, there are currently no West Coast Video stores open in North America.

 History

 1980s: inception, acquisitions and expansion

 In 1983, Elliot Stone opened the first West Coast Video store in Northeast Philadelphia.
 During the next three months, Stone established the chain by launching three more stores.

 West Coast Video acquired all 455 National Video stores in September 1988.
 The chain now had 660 stores in total, making it the world's largest video rental chain at that time.

 1990s: bankruptcy, restructuring, online presence, and lawsuit

 West Coast Video had a revenue of $250 million in 1990.
-The chain opened its first Canadian store in 1991.
+The chain opened its first Canadian store in 1991 (although there were already two franchise stores in Burnaby and Whiterock, BC).
 It was located in the Orleans neighborhood of Ottawa, Ontario.
 However, West Coast faced financial difficulties due to increased competition in the video rental industry.
 The company reported a $120 million revenue in 1991, less than half of what it made the previous year.
 The company filed for Chapter 11 bankruptcy in March 1992 and had a positive cash flow six months later.

 In 1993, the West Coast Video company changed its name to West Coast Entertainment Corporation.
 It would eventually create additional brands.
 During that same year, a second store in Canada was opened in Ottawa South (now Old Ottawa South) neighborhood of Ottawa.
 The GamePower Headquarters video game stores franchise was launched in 1994.

 Online websites for West Coast Video were launched in May 1999.
 This included an online shopping store that sold movies.

 In March 1999, West Coast Video was sued for using the "MovieBuff" trademark on its website's HTML metatags.